Holly Rayson

 Publications

-(2024).
-Multi-scale parameterization of neural rhythmicity with lagged Hilbert autocoherence. bioRxiv.
+(2025).
+Multi-scale parameterization of neural rhythmicity with lagged Hilbert autocoherence.
+Imaging Neuroscience.

 PDF Cite Project DOI